aws/aws-app-mesh-examples/README.md

 Today, you can use AWS App Mesh with services running on Amazon ECS (with awsvpc networking mode) or Amazon EKS.
 You can:

-- connect applications using API,
+- Connect applications using the API
-- Bootstrap Envoy and connect to XDS endpoint provided by App Mesh.
+- Bootstrap Envoy and connect to an XDS endpoint provided by App Mesh
-- Configure routes
+- Publish routes

 ### Roadmap